Msameer10/msfs-app/README.md

 ## **License**

+## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ---